rtiangha/SiEd-Dana/README.md

 * Support for plain-text files on VFS volumes
 * DOC format support (uncompressed only at present)
-* Edit ~600Kb files on most PalmOS 5 devices, ~100Kb files on earlier devices
+* Edit ~100Kb text files on the AlphaSmart Dana
 * Search and replace
 * Word count
 * Large undo history